joicesebastiao/customer-segmentation-analysis/README.md

 ### 📊 Dataset and EDA insights

-- Mall_customers dataset from Kaggle.
+- Mall_Customers dataset from Kaggle.
 - The dataset contains 200 clients, between the ages of 18 and 70, with annual incomes varying between 15k and 137k.
 - 56% are females, and this proportion is the same in almost all clusters.
 - There's one paradox: